canonical/cloud-init/doc/rtd/introduction.rst

     * SSH keys
     * Custom scripts

-* **Apply network configuration**:
+* **Write network configuration**:
-  Cloud-init sets up network interfaces, assigns IP and MAC addresses, and configures DNS.
+  Cloud-init writes the network configuration and configures DNS, ready to be applied by the networking services when they come up.

 During late boot
 ----------------

-In the boot stages that come after the network has been configured, cloud-init runs through the tasks that were not critical for provisioning, but will configure the running instance according to your needs, as specified in the vendor data and/or user data.
+In the boot stages that come after the network has been configured, cloud-init runs through the tasks that were not critical for provisioning.
+This is where it configures the running instance according to your needs, as specified in the vendor data and/or user data.
 It will take care of:

 * **Configuration management**: